lubianat/mini-omero/README.md

 * Import a set of pre-selected, openly licensed, microscopy images via the CLI

-* Be able to browse these images using OMERO.web, OMERO.insights, OMERO.figure and ezomero
+* Be able to browse these images using OMERO.web, OMERO.insight, OMERO.figure and ezomero

 # Requirements